makrai/notes/ignat-2305-perspective-nlp-llm-PhD.md

     * privacy and ethics concerns.
 Another shortcoming is the
 * lack of language diversity as work to date has primarily focused on English or other high-resource languages (Mondal+ 2022) but devoted
-  * less efforts towards minority languages.
+  * less efforts towards minority languages
 * lack of human evaluation of NLP-based health systems has made it challenging
-* automatic evaluation metrics do not necessarily speak to patient outcomes.
+* automatic evaluation metrics do not necessarily speak to patient outcomes
 * human-centric studies must be conducted in evaluating the efficacy of

-## Research Directions.
+## Research Directions

 1. Healthcare benchmark construction.
 Although the documentation of recent
   * very high performance for various medical question answering benchmarks, or